 Populism: This article explains populism in a practical way.
 It covers what populism is and provides examples throughout the article.
 It furthermore gives an explanation for the origin of populism.
 After reading the article, you will understand the basics of this very powerful political movement.

 What is Populism?
+The theory

 Populism encompasses a range of political views and views that emphasize the idea of the people.
 This group is often placed against the elite within societies.
 This ideology often goes hand in hand with an anti-political sentiment and a general anti-establishment sentiment.

 The term appeared in the late 1800s, begin 19th century and has been used to describe politicians, political parties and movements ever since.